thi-ng/umbrella/packages/equiv/README.md

 ## About

-Extensible deep value equivalence checking for any data types
+Extensible deep value equivalence checking for any data types.

 Supports: